grea09/pancake/README.md

           - bb: \mathbb
           …

 # Filters

+## Glossary

+Glossaries are used in two steps: definition and usage.
+The glossary is defined in a `.yaml` configuration file.
+It can be put in a separate file or defined in the main configuration file as follows :

+        glossary:
+          acronyms:
+            - FOO: First On Observation
+          symbols:
+            - label: bar
+              symbol: _
+              description: An example symbol
+          entries:
+            - name: trivial
+              description: Complicated word to say simple.

+Once defined, you may use the following notation to reference a word/acronym/symbol in your text:

+        A few <+trivialS> ways to express examples can be done when <+foo> using the <-bar> notation.

+The behavior can be modified in a few ways:

+* +/- at the start of the `<>` notation is used for the entry type:
+  + + for linked reference
+  - - for text only reference
+* Capitalisation of the first letter of the reference to use the capitalized form
+* Adding a upper case `S` at the end of the reference for plural form.

 ### pancake_blocks

 Main component for scientific writing.
 It is an old personal filter that evolved a lot with time.
 Strongly inspired by [pandoc-amsthm](https://github.com/ickc/pandoc-amsthm) it mainly adds cref support.
 Here is an example of its usage with the fenced divs of Pandoc 2: